-Disease Management Programs:
+Disease Management Programs

-Disease Management Programs are utilized by CIGNA and the managed care health plans as a way to improve the health of plan participants.
+Disease Management Programs are utilized by the Quality Care Health Plan (QCHP) plan administrator and the managed care health plans as a way to improve the health of plan participants.
 You may be contacted by your health plan to participate in these programs.

-Wellness Offerings:
+Wellness Offerings

-Wellness options and preventive measures are offered and encouraged by CIGNA and the managed care plans.
+Wellness options and preventive measures are offered and encouraged by the QCHP plan administrator and the managed care plans.
 Offerings range from health risk assessments to educational materials and, in some cases, discounts on items such as gym memberships and weight loss programs.
 These offerings are available to plan participants and are provided to help you take control of your personal health and well-being.
-Information about the various offerings is available on the plan administrators' websites listed on the inside covers of this book and on the Benefits website.
+Information about the various offerings is available on the plan administrators' websites listed on the inside cover of this book and on the Benefits website.